-Despite opposition by Centre, SC grants bail to Rajiv Gandhi assassination convict
+Despite Opposition By Centre, SC Grants Bail To Rajiv Gandhi Assassination Convict

-New Delhi, March 9 (IANS) The Supreme Court on Wednesday granted bail to A.G.
-Perarivalan convicted for the assissination of former Prime Minister Rajiv Gandhi, noting that he has already spent more than 30 years behind the bar.
+New Delhi: The Supreme Court on Wednesday granted bail to A.G.
+Perarivalan convicted for the assassination of former Prime Minister Rajiv Gandhi, noting that he has already spent more than 30 years behind the bar.

 A bench comprising Justices L. Nageswara Rao and B.R.
 Gavai said: "Taking into account, the appellant has spent more than 30 years of incarceration, he is entitled to be released on bail despite vehement opposition of the Additional Solicitor General (representing the Centre), the appellant is directed to be released on bail."